buchandersenn/android-realm-builders/README.md

 For each Realm model class a corresponding `<class>Builder` and `<class>QueryBuilder` is created.

+THE LIBRARY IS STILL A WORK IN PROGRESS.
+NOT YET RELEASED.

 ## Installation

 Just include the following dependency in your `gradle.build` file